liamwalsh1980/Milestone-Project-4/TESTING.md

 ## W3C CSS Validation Service

-I used W3C jigsaw validator to check the 3 CSS files used for this project.
+I used <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C jigsaw validator</a> to check the 3 CSS files used for this project.
 Results below show that there are no erros.

 ### Base
 ![Image template](readme/testing/base.css-checked.png)